flame-ingo/docking-simulator/README.md

 Welcome to the Space Station Docking Game!
 A simple web-based game where you try to dock a spaceship with a space station.

-This game was made by ChatGPT.
+This game was made using ChatGPT.

 ## How to Play